PowerBiDevCamp/TenantManagement/README.md

 Before you can run the application in Visual Studio, you must create the project database named **TenantManagementDB**.
 This database schema has been created using the .NET 5 version of the Entity Framework.
-In this step, you will execute two Entity Framework PowerShell to create the database.
+In this step, you will execute two PowerShell cmdlets provided by Entity Framework to create the database.

 Before creating the **TenantManagementDB** database, take a moment to understand how it’s been structured.
 Start by opening the file named